 Your journey begins in the South Island's largest city, Christchurch, which is brimming with innovation and creativity.
 Check out the pop-up bars and cafes, container-based shopping malls and the transitional cathedral made of cardboard.

 Christchurch is no. 2 on The New York Times' 52 Places to Go and the gateway to the South Island.
 Vibrant and ever-evolving, this picturesque city offers a stunning juxtaposition of new architecture against heritage buildings surrounded by a region of natural wonders.

-Head south towards Dunedin, past the brilliant turquoise waters of the lakes to the coast.
+Head south towards Dunedin, taking in the grand landscapes as you weave your way through the coastal roads.
 Then take time to marvel at one of New Zealand’s great natural wonders, the Moeraki Boulders before arriving in Dunedin, one of the best preserved Victorian and Edwardian cities in the Southern Hemisphere.